-In either situation, we need involvement within a local Body of Believers who will show us grace, love us honestly, and speak the truth in love.
+In either situation, we need involvement within a local Body of Believers who will show us healthy grace, love us honestly, and speak the truth in love.
 We cannot simply sit on the back row and stay uninvolved with people in the Church.
 We must worship regularly.
-We need GOD’s Word speaking to us as well as regular involvement with GOD’s Word and His people as we live in community and worship together.
+We need GOD’s Word speaking to us as well as regular involvement with GOD’s Word, prayer, and His people as we live in community and worship together.
 We also need to participate in the sacraments…the Lord’s Supper and Baptism.
 They are concrete examples of the truth of the Gospel that remind us regularly of what Jesus did for us…and how much we all need the gospel everyday.

 We also need close relationships within the Church as well as outside of it.
 Inside the Church, our friendships build us up…mutually.
 Well, that is the kind of friendships we need to have.
 We share life together.
 In the process, we grow in our faith too.